 The Kilties contribution to the community includes: packed meals for Meals a Million, participation in Hunger-thon, participation in outreach programs and nursing home performances.
 That’s not all they do, though.
 The Kilties are privately funded, therefore work extremely hard to raise money for their organization.
 So that they can continue their mission, they work at the school concession stands during school games and Springfield Cardinals games, as well as host fundraisers.
 “One of the main values of our corps is we have to work for what we want, no one is going to give it to us.
 They work hard and earn everything for themselves”, says Freeman.

 Finding value in the work of the Kilties is not difficult.
 Their commitment to their program, each other and the community is awe-inspiring.
-Thank you Kilties for setting the standard for excellence.
-We applaud you.
+Thank you Kilties for setting the standard for excellence

 To become more involved with the Central High School Kiltie Drum & Bugle Corps, email Jessica Freeman at firstname.lastname@example.org, or come show your support by joining them at their next parade events: